MicrosoftDocs/customer-insights/topics/developers/downloads/tutorials/api-token.md

 ---
 uid: developers/downloads/api-token
-title: Get an API token from the Product Insights portal
+title: Get an API token from the portal
 ---
 # Get an API token from the Product Insights portal